Spot Collins: College football

-He first attended the University of Texas in 1940 where, in his freshman year, he was captain of the "Shorthorn" football team – the freshman team.
+Collins first attended the University of Texas in 1940 where, in his freshman year, he was captain of the "Shorthorn" football team – the freshman team.
 They went undefeated and won the unofficial conference championship.

-In 1941 he played guard on the varsity and earned a letter despite missing the end of the season with a knee injury.
-That season marked the first time that a Texas team would ever be ranked No. 1 in the polls, if only for a week before tying Baylor and losing to TCU in back to back weeks.
+In 1941, Collins played guard on the varsity and earned a letter despite missing the end of the season with a knee injury.
+That season marked the first time that a Texas team would ever be ranked No. 1 in the polls, if only for a week, before tying Baylor and losing to TCU in back to back weeks.
 The Longhorns finished 8–1–1 and ranked No. 4 in the country.
 It was the first time Texas ever finished the season ranked.

 In 1942 Collins was moved to quarterback, which in the single-wing formation was also known as the "blocking back".
 The quarterback did not pass or handle the ball as much as they do in modern offenses, but did call the plays.
 On defense, he played linebacker.
 After starting slowly to allow his knee to heal, Collins took over the starting job from Joe Magliolo because he was seen as the better pass defender and the Longhorns started to play against more pass-oriented offenses in the Southwest Conference.
 He helped lead Texas to the conference title, a No. 11 ranking and their first bowl game, the 1943 Cotton Bowl.
-He was recognized as an All-Southwest Conference 2nd Team player as a back.
+Collins was recognized as an All-Southwest Conference 2nd Team player as a back.

-Following the 1942 season, he joined the Marine Corps and, along with eight other Longhorns, was sent to Southwestern University as part of the V-12 program.
+Following the 1942 season, Collins joined the Marine Corps and, along with eight other Longhorns, was sent to Southwestern University as part of the V-12 program.
 There he was captain of the most successful Pirates football team in school history, a team that beat Texas in Austin, was ranked as high as No. 11, and won the 1943 Sun Bowl, in which Collins was named MVP.
 Though the Texas Conference was officially disbanded during the war, the school considers themselves Texas Conference Champions that year.

-He left college and football to go into service during World War II.
+Collins left college and football to go into service during World War II.
 He was a first lieutenant with the Sixth Marines at Okinawa and China.

-In 1946 he returned to the University of Texas, but with Texas' transition to the t-formation a blocking back was no longer needed, so he was moved back to offensive guard.
-Despite his years away from Austin, he was named co-captain of the football team as the Longhorns went 8–2.
-He was again recognized as an All-Southwest Conference 2nd Team player this time as a guard.
-Following the season, he played in the 1947 East-West all star game in San Francisco and the College All-Star game in Chicago.
+In 1946, Collins returned to the University of Texas, but with Texas' transition to the t-formation, a blocking back was no longer needed, so he was moved back to offensive guard.
+Despite his years away from Austin, Collins was named co-captain of the football team as the Longhorns went 8–2.
+He was again recognized as an All-Southwest Conference 2nd Team player, this time as a guard.

+Following the season, Collins played in the 1947 East-West all star game in San Francisco and the College All-Star game in Chicago.

 Professional football

-In 1947, after getting a degree, he was selected in the third round of the 1947 AAFC Draft by the New York Yankees, but never played for them.
-Instead he spent the 1947 season in the NFL with the Boston Yanks for whom he played guard.
+In 1947, after getting a degree, Collins was selected in the third round of the 1947 AAFC Draft by the New York Yankees, but never played for them.
+Instead, he spent the 1947 season in the NFL with the Boston Yanks, for whom he played guard.